LaBoulangerie/LaBoulangerieAPI/README.md

 Docs available at http://api.laboulangerie.net.

+### 🔑 Tokens

+Some of the routes are only accessible with an API key.
+For now, there are only admin routes requiring API keys but in the future there might be new restricted routes for a selected set of users.

 ### 🔌 Websockets

 Websockets are not supported by Swagger, this is why there are documented right below.